rl-institut/rli_template_r/CONTRIBUTING.md

 ## Proposing changes (outside RLI)

 -   Fork the repository and clone onto your computer.
-Once this is done, run `renv::restore()` once to download all necessary packages for this project into a project-local library.

 -   Create a Git branch for your pull request (PR).